 |Released||2002 Aug 17 (Abacus)|

 |[There is no Official site of Kitty Underground]|

-In this game player could choose to be one of several animals including a cat, a turtle and a spider.
-A dungeon was generated which featured doors, no creatures, half-working altars and some colored walls which purpose was known to nobody but the authors.
-Abbey was last version released.
-Previous were named Abattoir, Abandon, Abalone, Abacus.
-There were unreleased versions Aardwolf, Aardvark, Aa and A before.
+In this game the player could choose to be one of several animals including a cat, a turtle, and a spider.
+A dungeon was generated which featured doors, no creatures, half-working altars and some colored walls whose purpose was known to nobody but the authors.
+Abbey was the last version released.
+Earlier were named Abattoir, Abandon, Abalone, and Abacus and earlier unreleased versions Aardwolf, Aardvark, Aa, and A.

 The reward for creating such a roguelike game does not involve any lump sum of cash.
 Instead, a roguelike's major draw to authorship is the astonishing fame that results.
 Simply put, geeks love fame.
 We are geeks, and we seek fame.
 Therefore, we are writing a roguelike.